dalboris/vpaint/README.md

 - In the status bar (at the bottom), whenever "CTRL" is mentionned, you should use the COMMAND key instead.

-- Do delete something, you have to you the "Delete" key (i.e., "delete forward").
+- To delete something, you have to you the "Delete" key (i.e., "delete forward").
 If you only have the "Backspace" key on your keyboard, you have to use Fn+Backspace instead.

 #  LICENSE